Chapter 2. Before migrating

 Red Hat OpenShift Service Mesh 2 used Istio OpenShift Routing (IOR) that automatically created and managed OpenShift routes for Istio gateways.
 While this was convenient, as the Operator managed these routes for you, it also caused confusion around ownership as many Route resources are managed by administrators.
 Istio OpenShift Routing also lacked the ability to configure an independent Route resource, created unnecessary routes, and exhibited unpredictable behavior during updates.

-Thus, in OpenShift Service Mesh 3, when a Route is desired to expose an Istio gateway, you must create and manage it manually.
-You can also expose an Istio gateway through a Kubernetes service of type LoadBalancer if a route is not desired.
+Thus, in OpenShift Service Mesh 3, when a Route is required to expose an Istio gateway, you must create and manage it manually.
+You can also expose an Istio gateway through a Kubernetes service of type LoadBalancer if a route is not required.

 2.1.10.
 Introducing canary updates